syedsofiyan2004/Git_Hub_CI-CD_Pipelines/README.md

-# This is a README.md file just for reference to direct you to the Actual README.md files which are for the Evaualtions:
+# This is a README.md file just for reference to direct you to the Actual README.md files of this repos which have multiple directories inside it and also which are for the Evaualtions:

 #### This is the README.md file for Class Assignment-1 [Kubernetes-Class-Assignment-1](https://github.com/syedsofiyan2004/Git_Hub_CI-CD_Pipelines/blob/main/Kubernetes-Class-Assignment/My-First-Deployment/README.md)